NetBox Enterprise Helm - External Database Configuration

 Helm Values Configuration

-# values-external-db.yaml
+vim values-external-db.yaml

-# Disable built-in PostgreSQL
+# Disable internal PostgreSQL

 postgresql: